Gambling and online casinos in Sierra Leone

 Gambling in Sierra Leone dates back to British colonial rule.

-After independence in 1961, the country inherited the Anglo-Saxon model of regulation,
+After independence in 1961, the country inherited the Anglo-Saxon model of regulation, which allows private business under state control.

 The first casino was opened in the 1970s at a tourist hotel on the Atlantic.

-the industry was revived in the 2000s and today shows steady growth.
+Despite political crises and civil war in the 1990s, the industry revived in the 2000s and today shows steady growth.

 Legislation and regulation

-Gambling is regulated by the Gaming and Lotteries Act 2006,
+Gambling is regulated by the Gaming and Lotteries Act 2006, which governs licensing, taxation and supervision.

 Main provisions:- licenses are issued for a period of 5 years;